Sanjana2208/Sanjana2208/README.md

 # sparkbank
-In this transfer money between the accounts.
+In this transfer of money between the accounts.